OpenNMT/opennmt.github.io/FAQ.md

 Yes.
 OpenNMT is a general-purpose attention-based seq2seq system.
 There is very little code that is translation specific, and so it should be effective for many of these applications.

-For the case of summarization, OpenNMT has been shown to be more effective than neural systems like NAMAS (https://github.com/facebook/NAMAS), and will be supported going forward.
+For the case of summarization, OpenNMT has been shown to be more effective than neural systems like <a href="https://github.com/facebook/NAMAS">NAMAS</a>, and will be supported going forward.
 See the <a href="http://opennmt.net//Models/">models</a> page for a pretrained summarization system on the Gigaword dataset.

 ### I am interested in variants of seq2seq such as image-to-sequence generation.
 Can OpenNMT work for these?